loader image

 The Divinity of Christ

-Prayer: “Father God, thank you for sending your son for the salvation of mankind.
+Prayer: “Father God, thank you for sending your son for my salvation and for the three who testify.
 Thank you for loving me.
 Help me to share the gospel with the world.
 Give me wisdom to present your word effectively.
-In Jesus name – Amen”
+In Jesus’ name – Amen”

 Yesterday’s Devotional: The Throne of His Glory